 By setting up your own infrastructure, you are going to prepare yourself, family and homestead for future success.
 Also remember, if you can’t do something like build a barn or put in an acre garden, that’s okay too.
 Just work on the things you can do.

 When you are setting up your homestead, it is incredibly easy to get overwhelmed with the things you want to do or think you should do.
 I wrote a couple blog posts about setting goals, mistakes we’ve made, and things we have learned, but the biggest take away is that you need to know what you want, and how to get there.

 Infrastructure on your homestead is so easily overlooked because you think you’re doing it with every project you do.
 But if you really stop and think about it, are you actually setting up something that is going to last for years to come, or are you simply reacting to the things you think you should be doing?

-We bought goats as an impulse.
+We bought goats on an impulse.
 Then as we bought more goats and as winter was barreling down on us, we decided to build a goat barn.
 They say hindsight is 20/20, and they are right.
 That first barn kind of works but is also kind of a disaster.
 Does it keep them dry?
 Sorta.
 Does it keep them warm?
 Yes.
 Will it keep predators out?
 Uh, maybe?

 The barn is built right in a rain run off area.
 When we built it, we had no idea.
 But now it’s becoming an issue with all the summer rains we have gotten.
 The entire thing has about 2 inches of muck building up the sides, there are leaks in the roof and the “ventilation” we thought was a great idea?
 Not so much.